BigBlueW/Easy-Screen-Translator/README.md

 And it will popup a window showing a translator showing both original and translated versions.

+## Definition
-Double click on a word you want to learn its definition, and click the button `Search`
+In the `Easy Screen Translator`, double click on a word you want to learn its definition,

-to check its definition on Cambridge dictionary.
+and click the button `Search` will lead you to check its definition on Cambridge dictionary.

+## Translate
+In the `Easy Screen Translator`, press what you want to translate left.

+And the result will provide on the right.

+## Other
-BTW, since [EST.exe](readyToUseVersion/EST.exe) has no window shown (except the translator),
+Since [EST.exe](readyToUseVersion/EST.exe) has no window shown (except the translator),

 To close EST.exe, you can close it in `task manager` or enter `taskkill /IM EST.exe /F` in `win+R`.

-Or, you can double click on [EST.exe](readyToUseVersion/EST.exe), then it'll be closed.
+Or, you can double click on [EST.exe](readyToUseVersion/EST.exe) again, then it'll be closed.

 # Usage - sourceCode
 If you wanna do some change in [EST.py](sourceCode/EST.py),